 A recent New York Times story, which also appeared in the San Francisco Chronicle, profiled three California women who use cannabis and the impact that employment discrimination has had on their careers.

-Fourteen other states have laws on the books protecting the employment rights of medical marijuana users, and New York City and Nevada have just passed laws barring denying employment over pre-employment drug screens for marijuana.
+Fifteen other states have laws on the books protecting the employment rights of medical marijuana users, and New York City and Nevada have just passed laws barring denying employment over pre-employment drug screens for marijuana.
 In the newly issued Medical Cannabis Access Report Card from Americans for Safe Access, California has only a B+ grade, scoring 0 out of 5 points on protecting employment rights of medical patients.